 According to a study by Gartner, the average organization has undergone five enterprise changes in the past three years.
 Change is part of every business, and it is accelerating.
 Change fuels organizations, from start-ups to global enterprises.
 Organizations change to be relevant, respond to market expectations and to grow.

 The problem is that change can seem overwhelming and insurmountable in the minds of those who need to implement change.
-When 50% of organizational changes fail, how can leaders make change approachable both for themselves and the communities they serve?
+When an estimated 50% of organizational changes reportedly fail, how can leaders make change approachable both for themselves and the communities they serve?
 Leaders can understand and incorporate two key ideas into their change management strategies.

 - They must realize that change management isn’t a one-time event or announcement, it’s a process.